 The 2013 Symposium will be held in conjunction with the AMA Interim Meeting, Nov.
 14-16, 2013, in National Harbor, Md.

 Student Abstracts for the 2013 Symposium must be submitted by 11:59 p.m.
 EDT on Monday, August 15, 2013.
 Resident and International Medical Graduated submissions are due August 19th by 11:59 p.m.
 EDT.

 Nomination forms will be available in February, 2014

 Scholarship amount: $10,000

-Physicians of Tomorrow Scholarships are awarded annually to third-year medical students.
+Physicians of Tomorrow Awards are given annually to rising fourth year medical students (third year students who are approaching their final year of medical school).
 Students are nominated by their medical schools, and selection is based on academic achievement and financial need.

 Contact your medical school if you are interested in being nominated for a Physicians of Tomorrow Scholarship.

 Applications available in November 2013; application deadline is March 4, 2014